YouTube Links to Clips of Various Italian Styles of Bell Ringing

 Simple slow tunes or chords may be rung, as well as very slow Rounds.

 The conductor calls out the number of each bell to be rung.
+In the belfry view,

-Notice that the clappers strike the bell "wrong" on the opposite side
+notice that the clappers strike the bell "wrong" on the opposite side

 of the bell from what would be expected by English ringers.

 Verona style out of doors, on a mini-ring.